Linkatch

 Background

-• Occasionally hires 1-2 employees per year, often without HR support
+• Hires 1-2 employees per year, often without HR support

 • Relies on informal methods: referrals, Facebook posts, basic interviews